erik-megarad/Aeris/README.md

 # Aeris: Agent Experience Repository for Intelligent Systems

 Aeris is an open-source tool for capturing, storing, and querying AI agent execution data.
 It’s designed to work across different frameworks, so your agents can learn from past executions by looking back at what they’ve done before—what tasks they’ve tackled, tools they’ve used, and how it all turned out.
-With Aeris, you’re giving your agents a shared brain to help them work smarter over time.
+Collectively, agents will be able to eliminate the expensive trial-and-error process by learning from other agents that have completed similar tasks.

 ## Current Status